Skip to main content

 Authentication

-The OpenTDF SDKs authenticate with an OIDC-compatible identity provider (IdP) to obtain access tokens for the platform.
+The SDKs authenticate with an OIDC-compatible identity provider (IdP) to obtain access tokens for the platform.
 The platform itself is a resource server, not an identity provider — you bring your own IdP (Keycloak is the reference implementation).

 Not sure which method to use?